kubernauts/cka-practice-environment/README.md

 sh script.sh
 ```

-- Boot up the instance (adapt the user in the compose file)
+- Boot up the instance (please adapt the user in the compose file)

 ```
 docker-compose up --build